Hersheys Logo

 Hershey Emblem

-Throughout history, the Hershey logo has combined various shades of brown, reflecting the company’s main product—chocolate.
-The light color of the inscription changed from gold and silver to simple light gray.
+Throughout history, the Hershey logo has combined various shades of brown, reflecting the company’s main product, chocolate.
+The inscription’s color changed from gold and silver to a simple light gray.
 It showed prosperity, pure ideals, and the company’s desire to bring good to the world.
 The typeface of the inscription has always gravitated toward simplicity and clarity, with a slight element of finesse.
 The latter version is most reminiscent of the Impact font.

 Hershey Symbol